MicroEJ/docs/PlatformDeveloperGuide/uiIntroduction.rst

 The User Interface Extension features one of the fastest graphical engines, associated with a unique int-based event management system.
-It provides [MUI] library implementation.
+It provides :ref:`[MUI] library <esr-specifications>` implementation.
 The following diagram depicts the components involved in its design, along with the provided tools:

 .. figure:: images/ui_overview2.*